 How to apply

 There is one deadline for higher education strategic partnerships in 2017, at 11am (UK time) on 29 March.
-The application eForm is now available to download (356 KB).
-Guidance notes to assist you in completing the eForm will be published soon on this webpage.
+The application eForm is now available to download (356 KB), and we have produced guidance notes (921 KB) to assist you in completing the eForm.